Humza Yousaf to pledge £300 million to cut NHS waiting lists in Scotland

 “That will reduce waiting lists by an estimated 100,000 patients by 2026.”

+“And there will be discussions across Government as to where that comes from.

+“We don’t have the same luxury of an ordinary government to be able to borrow to invest in public services to the detriment of another budget.”

-On the issue of independence, he will say that already “around half” of Scots support the country leaving the UK.
+On the issue of independence, Mr Yousaf will say that already “around half” of Scots support the country leaving the UK.

 “I have no doubt that we can turn that half into a sustained majority,” the SNP leader will add.